microsoft/Windows-AppConsult-PWALab/Manual/README.md

 Lastly, we're going to use [Google Chrome](https://www.google.com/chrome/) as a web browser for testing.
 The built-in developer tools, in fact, supports many useful features for our scenario, like displaying the registered service workers, exploring the cache, simulating the lack of Internet connection, etc.

 ___
-## Exercice 1 - Adding a Manifest to the website
+## Exercise 1 - Adding a Manifest to the website

 The Contoso Dashboard website is built on [Bootstrap](https://getbootstrap.com/), the popular web framework to build responsive web applications.
 It doesn't have a server-side component.
 The whole project runs on the client side and it's based only on HTML5, CSS and JavaScript.